 First, a quick run through the specs.
 Rumor has it that Samsung has chosen a 6.3-inch display for the Galaxy Note 8, with 1440 by 2960 pixels of resolution.
 Meanwhile, the LG V30 is expected to sport a slightly smaller, but equally detailed 6-inch display with 1440 by 2880 pixels.
 With aspect ratios of 9:18.5 and 9:18 respectively, the two screen panels will be taller and narrower than traditional, 9:16 phone displays.

 The screen on the Note 8 may have what Samsung calls an Infinity Display, meaning that its left and right sides would be slightly curved for aesthetic reasons, much like what we have on the Galaxy S8 and S8+.
-The glass covering the V30's display might have slight curves to it near the edges, but the panel itself might end up being flat from edge to edge.
+The glass covering the V30's display might have slight curves to it near the edges, but the panel itself might end up being flat from edge

 The LG V30's display could be covered by glass that is slightly curved around the edges